7 Mistakes to Avoid on Your Next Tech Job Interview

 2. Not knowing anything about the company you’re applying for

 “Hi!
-Thanks for applying to work with us at KWAN, first I’d like to know what do you know about our company”.
+Thanks for applying to work with us at KWAN, first I’d like to know what you know about our company”.

 “It’s a company that recruits developers”.